wireapp/wire-server/src/how-to/associate/deeplink.rst

 Once you have your own wire-server set up and configured, you may want to use a client other than the web interface (webapp).
 There are a few ways to accomplish this:

 - **Using a Deep Link** (which this page is all about)
 - Registering your backend instance with the hosted SaaS backend for re-direction.
-For which you might need to to the folks @ Wire (the company).
+For which you might need to talk to the folks @ Wire (the company).

 Assumptions: